Can you really make money from blogging?

 Well, people are doing just that with Amazon Kindle publishing.

 U.S. ebook sales revenue has experienced an impressive upward growth trend.
 There’s no doubt that the growth will continue.
-And when it comes to reading ebooks, there are many mobile devices you can use, but Amazon Kindle is used by 47% of ebook readers.
+When it comes to reading ebooks, there are many mobile devices you can use, but Amazon Kindle is the most popular one in the US.

 The good thing about writing and making money from Kindle books is that there are already millions of buyers who are ready to buy from Amazon.